ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

 ### Copy VHDs onto physical host

-- Copy the set of IBEX VHDs you wish to install from the share onto the `NDH` host computer.
+- Copy the set of IBEX VHDs you wish to install from the share onto the `NDH` host computer, ensuring that you are copying onto a disk with a suitable amount of free space.
+- In Hyper-V manager, add the VHDs as disks for the virtual machine.
+You do not need to specify a mount point, just make the disks available.
+  * Note: if you are replacing existing disks, you **still need to delete and re-add them in Hyper-V for them to be recognised!**

 ### Configure the VM